US Made Supply

 49 CFR §393.95 establishes federal requirements for emergency equipment on all power units operating in interstate commerce.
 These regulations ensure commercial motor vehicles carry appropriate fire suppression equipment for emergency situations.

 The regulation applies to all commercial motor vehicles including trucks, truck tractors, and buses, with specific requirements based on the type of cargo being transported.
-Compliance is enforced by the Federal Motor Carrier Safety Administration (FMCSA).
-Fire extinguishers must meet UL 299 and UL 711 standards for certification.
+FMCSA (Federal Motor Carrier Safety Administration) is the DOT sub-agency that writes and enforces this rule — when fleet operators reference "FMCSA fire extinguisher requirements," they mean 49 CFR §393.95.
+The extinguisher rule is one piece of broader DOT fleet compliance; for the full picture covering vehicle marking, inspection cadence, and documentation, see that guide.
+Fire extinguishers themselves must meet UL 299 and UL 711 standards for certification.

 The full regulation text is published in Title 49, Part 393, Subpart H of the Electronic Code of Federal Regulations.